jiawei397/nest-docs/docs/documentation/07_guards.en-US.md

 Guards have a single responsibility.
 They determine whether a given request will be handled by the route handler based on specific conditions (such as permissions, roles, ACL, etc.) present at runtime.
 This is commonly referred to as authorization.

-In traditional Express, Koa, and even in applications like Deno with Oak and Hono, authorization (and its often-collaborating authentication) is typically handled by middleware.
+In traditional `Express`, `Koa`, and even in applications like `Deno` with `Oak` and `Hono`, authorization (and its often-collaborating authentication) is typically handled by middleware.
 Middleware is a good choice for authentication because things like token validation and attaching properties to the request object don't have a strong connection to the specific route context (and its metadata).

 However, middleware is inherently unaware.
 It doesn't know which handler will be executed after calling the `next()` function.
 The design of Guards, like Exception Filters and Interceptors, allows you to insert processing logic at precise moments in the request/response cycle and implement it in a declarative way.
 This helps keep the code clean and declarative.